-The U.S. District Court for the Northern District of Georgia handed the Libertarian Party a victory today by finding that Georgia’s ballot access requirements violate the Equal Protection Clause of the Fourteen Amendment.
+The U.S. District Court for the Northern District of Georgia handed the Libertarian Party a victory today by finding that Georgia’s ballot access requirements violate the Equal Protection Clause of the Fourteenth Amendment.
 The Secretary of State, who could appeal the ruling, has 21 days to address the opinion of the District Court.

 The case, Cowen v.
 Raffensperger, was filed in November 2017 while Brian Kemp still served as Secretary of State.
 Martin Cowen wanted to be the Libertarian Party candidate in Georgia’s 13th Congressional District.
 He was joined in the lawsuit by Allen Buckley, a registered voter in the 13th District who wanted to vote for Cowen; Aaron Gilmer, who wanted to run in Georgia’s 9th Congressional District; and John Monds, who wanted to vote for a Libertarian in Georgia’s 2nd Congressional District.

 However, Georgia’s ballot access laws are unnecessarily restrictive for third-party and independent candidates.
 Because the Libertarian Party of Georgia isn’t a political party under state law and is instead considered a “political body,” a candidate must receive the signatures of 5 percent of registered voters in the district in which he or she wants to run.
 The 5 percent threshold hasn’t been met for a third-party or independent candidate since Milton Lent, who ran as an independent for Georgia’s 1st Congressional District, in 1964.
 Cowen wasn’t able to meet the signature requirements in 2018 and ran as a write-in candidate.

 The ballot access hurdles for statewide political body candidates are very different.
 Once a political body receives ballot access, a statewide candidate must receive at least 1 percent of the vote to maintain that ballot access in the next election.